 Our pledge to you is that we will tease out the major points of the conference over the next few months and form a strategy to ensure that we have really taken the feedback and action points on board.
 We will work with our steering committee and people’s panel in doing this and report back in six months on our progress.
 As was frequently pointed out over the course of the two days, actions speak louder than words, and it’s up to us to act now.

-You can view photos from the event on our flickr stream - click on the image above to view the stream.
+You can view photos from the event on our flickr stream - click on the image below to view the stream.